GAMMA DELTA T CELL THERAPY

 Because the T cell receptor is not required for tumor cell killing, the activated γδ T cells will kill tumor cells whether or not they contain viral vector AGT401.
 If they are revved up, the γδ T cells will use NK receptors to recognize and kill all cells in the tumor.
 Further, γδ T cell proliferation might produce enough of these cells to travel through blood, find secondary tumors or metastases, and kill them as well.
 The fighting strategy of γδ T cells, right jab for stimulation, left hook for knock-out, gives AGT a unique strategy for harnessing T cells to attack cancer.

-What’s more, the γδ T cell response to phosphoantigen is ubiquitous in the human population, so AGT only needs one approach to stimulate γδ T cells in everyone and to attack a broad range of tumor types.
+What’s more, the γδ T cell response to phosphoantigen is ubiquitous in the human population, so AGT believes it only needs one approach to stimulate γδ T cells in everyone which is expected to attack a broad range of tumor types.

 The γδ T cell strategy for tumor cell killing has a number of important advantages over strategies being developed by other companies: